 We expect, quite reasonably, that when people describe themselves as pedagogues or educators, they know something about the subjects they are concerned with.
 In this respect, our ‘subject area’ as educators is wide.
 It can involve particular aspects of knowledge and activity such as those associated with community organizing or learning to read.
 However, it is also concerned with happiness and relationships, the issues and problems of everyday life in communities, and questions around how people are best to live their lives.

 We also assume that pedagogues and educators know how to help people.
 The forms of practice we are exploring here are sophisticated.
-They can embrace the techniques of classroom management and of teaching to a curriculum that have been the mainstay of schooling.
+They can embrace the techniques of classroom management and of teaching to a curriculum that has been the mainstay of schooling.
 However, they move well beyond this into experiential learning, working with groups, and forms of working with individuals that draw upon insights from counselling and therapy.

 In short, we look to pedagogues and educators as experts, We expect them to apply their expertise to help people learn, cope and change.
 However, things don’t stop there.
 Many look for something more – wisdom.

 Wisdom is not something that we can generally claim for ourselves – but a quality recognized by others.
 Sometimes when people are described as wise what is meant is that they are scholarly or learned.
-More often, I suspect, when others are described as ‘being wise’ it that people have experienced their questions or judgement helpful, and sound, when exploring a problem or difficult situation (see Smith and Smith 2008: 57-69).
+More often, I suspect, when others are described as ‘being wise’ it that people have experienced their questions or judgement helpful, and sound when exploring a problem or difficult situation (see Smith and Smith 2008: 57-69).
 This entails:

 - appreciating what can make people flourish.